WiMLDS-Ghana/MathsBootCamp24/README.md

       -  Eigenvalues & Eigenvectors
       -  Use Case in PCA

-1. First list item
+2. Introduction to Probability Theory
-   - First nested list item
+     - Discrete & Continuous Probability Distributions
-     - Second nested list item
+     - Measures of central tendencies

-3. Introduction to Probability Theory a.Discrete & Continuous Probability Distributions b.Measures of central tendencies c.Inferential Statistics(Hypothesis testing
+     - Inferential Statistics(Hypothesis testing
-      d.
-Use cases in descriptive statistics and interpretations of different distribution types
+     -  Use cases in descriptive statistics and interpretations of different distribution types

-4. Introduction to Optimization
+3. Introduction to Optimization
-      a.
-Cost functions
+    - Cost functions
-      b.
-Gradient Descent
+    - Gradient Descent
-      c.
-Use case of gradient descent in optimizing a function
+    - Use case of gradient descent in optimizing a function

 # Bootcamp Materials